kheller18/data-structures-algorithms/questions/SQL.md

     ![entities and relationships](../images/sql/entities_relationships.png)

 24. List the different types of relationships in SQL.
-    + One-to-One - This can be defined as the relationship between two tables where each record in one table is associated with the maximum of one record in the other table.
+    + `One-to-One`: This can be defined as the relationship between two tables where each record in one table is associated with the maximum of one record in the other table.
-    + One-to-Many & Many-to-One - This is the most commonly used relationship where a record in a table is associated with multiple records in the other table.
+    + `One-to-Many & Many-to-One`: This is the most commonly used relationship where a record in a table is associated with multiple records in the other table.
-    + Many-to-Many - This is used in cases when multiple instances on both sides are needed for defining a relationship.
+    + `Many-to-Many`: This is used in cases when multiple instances on both sides are needed for defining a relationship.
-    + Self-Referencing Relationships - This is used when a table needs to define a relationship with itself.
+    + `Self-Referencing Relationships`: This is used when a table needs to define a relationship with itself.

 25. What is an Alias in SQL?
     + An alias is a feature of SQL that is supported by most, if not all, RDBMSs.
 It is a temporary name assigned to the table or table column for the purpose of a particular SQL query.
 In addition, aliasing can be employed as an obfuscation technique to secure the real names of database fields.
 A table alias is also called a correlation name.